iBelieve/ghappy/README.md

-# gappy
+# ghappy
-A simple API for accessing gh pr stats and other things from within Claude Code for Web
+A simple CLI and API for accessing gh pr stats and other things from within Claude Code for Web